-- ► Create a new value with the New button.
+- Create a new value with the New button.

-- ▶ Write the value to the value bar.
+- Write the value to the value bar.

-- Assign a display element to your value by clicking on Empty corner under Symbol from library:
+- Assign a display element to your value by clicking on Empty corner under Symbol from library: A display element.

-A display element from the global symbol library has been selected for this tutorial.
+- For this tutorial a display element from the general symbol library has been selected.
 You can find this fire symbol in the International Symbols, fire symbol group.

 - Set the Original symbol color to active.